New Application for a U.S. Passport

 If your passport has been, altered or damaged, you cannot apply by mail.
 You must apply in person.

-For more information on how to renew a passport, please visit How to renew a passport page.
+For more information on how to renew a passport, please visit the How to renew a passport page.